hakancelikdev/unimport/README.md

 print(t)
 ```

+### Show Error

+`Show or don't show errors captured during static analysis.`

+Use this flag if you want to see errors ( like `SyntaxError` ) during analysis.

 ### Star Import

 If you want to include star imports during scanning and refactor.
 Use command as follow.